Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - Audio ads: Reach customers who use the free Amazon Music service with audio ads.

-- Custom advertising solution: Work with the Amazon Advertising team to develop a custom campaign for your Amazon product.
+- Custom advertising solution: Work with the Amazon Advertising team to develop a custom campaign for your product.

 - Posts (Beta): Deliver your brand story to shoppers browning your categories.
 Users can click through posts to discover products and learn more about your brand through the brand feed.